 Which One Is Right For You?

-For a personalized recommendation, check out my recommendation tool.
+For a personalized recommendation, check out our recommendation tool.
 It consolidates all of the decision-making criteria across all seven Office 365 versions, and provides you with your best fit.
-There is a lot to consider, so if you have any questions please feel free to contact me.
+There is a lot to consider, so if you have any questions please feel free to contact us.